All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are berberine patches the same as GLP-1 patches?

-No. Berberine is a plant compound that has shown some glucose-lowering effects in studies, but it does not work through the GLP-1 receptor and produces far more modest effects than GLP-1 medications.
-Berberine patches marketed as "GLP-1 alternatives" or "natural GLP-1 support" are not equivalent to prescription GLP-1 therapy.
+No. Berberine is a plant compound that has shown some glucose-lowering effects in studies, but it doesn't work through the GLP-1 receptor and produces far more modest effects than GLP-1 medications.
+Berberine patches marketed as "GLP-1 alternatives" or "natural GLP-1 support" aren't equivalent to prescription GLP-1 therapy.

 References